 - Observe the “KISS” principle.
 Don’t drown your managers with page after page of complicated reports that they don’t have time to read and do not understand.

 - Provide support to managers.
 Make sure they have the tools and support to help them make the changes required to meet productivity targets.

-Q. Many department heads are convinced that labor cost cutting always damages quality.
+Many department heads are convinced that labor cost cutting always damages quality.
 You seem to be saying the opposite.
 How does that work?

-A. Hospital department managers tend to be "get the job done" type people.
-Most of them were educated in a technical or professional specialty and most have little formal management training or education.
-If something is impeding patient care or standing in the way of getting the job done, the most expedient solution is to "staff up" to overpower the problem.
-However, we know that a lot of things can get in the way of doing the job including not having the right equipment, using bad work processes, rework caused by errors in other departments, etc. The same factors that cause the manager to "staff up" also hurt quality, employee relations and physician and patient satisfaction.
-That's why a department that has higher than average staffing often has quality, employee relations and "customer" satisfaction issues as well.
+Hospital department managers tend to be “get the job done” type people.
+Most of them were educated in a technical or professional specialty and many have little formal management training or education.
+If something is impeding patient care or standing in the way of getting the job done, the most expedient solution is to “staff up” to overpower the problem.
+However, we know that a lot of things can get in the way of doing the job including not having the right equipment, using bad work processes, rework caused by errors in other departments, etc. The same factors that cause the manager to “staff up” also hurt quality, employee relations and physician and patient satisfaction.
+That’s why a department that has higher than average staffing often has quality, employee relations and “customer” satisfaction issues as well.
 The benchmarking process will help identify such improvement opportunities.

-Q. How long does the process take?
+How long does the process take?
 We need results now.
-We don't have the time or the budget to launch a massive project that will take years to complete.
+We don’t have the time or the budget to launch a massive project that will take years to complete.

-A. Although you can't improve organizational effectiveness until you eliminate performance barriers, benchmarking can be the start of a fast-paced, cost-effective, structured, systematic process to quickly identify the greatest performance limiting factors affecting the hospital.
-We say "quickly" because the process should not require more than four to six weeks from beginning to end.
+Although you can’t improve organizational effectiveness until you eliminate performance barriers, benchmarking can be the start of a fast-paced, cost-effective, structured, systematic process to quickly identify the greatest performance limiting factors affecting the hospital.
+We say “quickly” because the process should not require more than four to six weeks from start to finish.
 It should produce immediate action by department heads when issues lie within their span of authority and, when appropriate, a set of specific recommendations for consideration by executive management and governance.